casefc3s/Unity-AudioVisualization-/README.md

 ## NOTES:

 Right now the color effects are hard-coded in for white bars that glow green while I was messing around.
 I'll revert that code later so that the material prefabs assigned in the inspector are actually used properly again.

+## Future:

+What I'd like to do, first and foremost, is get the scene and code cleaned up so it's more easily readable.
+However, I would like to get the following in place, and feel free to fork/contribute!
+* Music browser and playlist - allow user to open a dialogue to select songs to play or add to a playlist.
+* Audio streaming - not just .mp3's, but most common audio formats including .ogg and .mp4.
+Currently the audio must be placed in a resource folder and exported to .wav temporarily.
+* Real-time device listening - instead of having to play mp3s, I want the visualization to work off any audio playing on the system.
+* Submit your ideas to go here!